Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 ### Non-Interactive Mode

-The `ec2_admin` tool can also be used in scripted processes, making it possible to fully automate the starting and stopping of Amazon machines.
-It offers a non-interactive mode where all required parameters have to be passed on to the tool’s command line.
-This allows you to automate the management of Amazon machines.
+The `ec2_admin` tool can also be used in scripted processes.
+It offers a non-interactive mode where all required parameters have to be passed on to command line.
+This makes it possible to fully automate the starting and stopping of Amazon machines.

--   To start machines:
+- Starting machines:
     `ec2_admin.sh   run   <region>   <instance-type>   <ami-id>   <instance-count>   <tag>`
--   To stop machines: `ec2_admin.sh   terminate   <region>   <tag>`
+- Stopping machines: `ec2_admin.sh   terminate   <region>   <tag>`

-But starting and stopping machines is only half the story.
-The master controller also needs to know about the freshly started agent machines so it can use them for a load test.
-To this end, `ec2_admin` emits the corresponding agent machine configuration right after the machines were started.
+But starting and stopping machines is only half of the story.
+The mastercontroller also needs to know about the freshly started agent machines so it can use them for a load test. `ec2_admin` lists the corresponding agent machine configuration right after the machines were started.
 By default, it prints this configuration to the console.
-Alternatively, the configuration can also be written to a certain file via the `-o` option.
-We recommend the latter approach since the master controller can read the agent configuration directly from this file later on.
+Alternatively, the configuration can also be written to a  file via the `-o` option.
+We recommend the latter approach since the mastercontroller can read the agent configuration directly from this file later on.

-For a fully automated load testing process with Amazon machines, use a sequence of commands (in a script) similar to the following one:
+For a fully automated load test process using AWS machines, use a sequence of commands similar to this example:

 ```text {linenos=true}
 $ ec2_admin.sh run eu-central-1 c3.2xlarge ami-de5dcdb6 5 Posters -o agents.properties